Studio Viva: History

 Viva Communications ventured into television production in 1986 with The Sharon Cuneta Show.
-Cuneta's big screen success easily fueled her musical variety TV show to the top of the ratings where it stayed until mid-1997 (when she semi-retired).
+Cuneta's big screen success easily fueled her musical variety TV show to the top of the ratings where it stayed until June 15, 1997 (when she semi-retired).

 Since then, Viva's television unit branched out into drama anthologies, action features and comedy for teens and yuppies.
 It became a significant player among free TV blocktimers and had successfully spun-off theatrical versions of its more popular youth-oriented shows.

-In 2000, Viva Television acquired Vintage Enterprises (including the Vintage Television on IBC primetime block), making the Velez group being part of the Viva Entertainment group and changed its name to Viva TV as the primetime sports and entertainment block on IBC, at this time it also known as corporate name, Viva-Vintage Sports Inc. until 2003.
+In February 2000, Viva Television acquired Vintage Enterprises (including the Vintage Television on IBC primetime block), making the Velez group being part of the Viva Entertainment group and changed its name to Viva TV as the primetime sports and entertainment block on IBC, at this time it also known as corporate name, Viva-Vintage Sports Inc. until February 2003.
 At the same time, Viva TV launched the Philippine editions of Who Wants to Be a Millionaire?, hosted by Christopher de Leon, and The Weakest Link, hosted by Edu Manzano.

-In 2002, Viva Television further enhanced its reputation as a star-maker and a trendsetter by producing and launching the highly successful talent search show: Star for a Night on IBC.
-The weekly program hosted by Regine Velasquez showcased the best among the young Filipino singing talents dressed up in a professional setting.
-This highly rated show led to the discovery of Sarah Geronimo and Mark Bautista, who are now established recording artists and TV/movie stars.
+In 2002, Viva Television produced and launched the talent search show Star for a Night on IBC.
+The weekly program, hosted by Regine Velasquez, featured young Filipino singing talents.
+The show led to the discovery of Sarah Geronimo and Mark Bautista, who became recording artists and TV/movie performers.

 In 2003, Viva decided to not renew their blocktime agreement with IBC due to high blocktime costs and low ratings coinciding the retirement of Bobong Velez as the Board Chairman of Viva-Vintage Sports.
 In the same year, Viva co-produced with GMA Network another highly successful TV talent search program Search for a Star.
 This talent search program led to the discovery of Rachelle Ann Go and Raymond Manalo.
 Both are now established singing artists.
 Viva's talent search success also spawned similar program formats from the two major free TV stations in the country.
-In 2005, Viva became a co-producer of ABS-CBN's weekly talent search program Search for the Star in a Million.
+On September 4, 2005, Viva became a co-producer of ABS-CBN's weekly talent search program Search for the Star in a Million.
 The program was envisioned to produce and discover another major singing star from among the country's best and brightest aspiring and young talents.